 Tip 4: Know How Many Cameras You Need

 Our experts at Rhode Island Telephone provide a free site survey to help you determine how many cameras you’ll need.
-A professional survey is always best because experts often know where your blind spots will be located, thus protecting you from any lapse in surveillance coverage.
+A professional security camera survey is always best because experts often know where your blind spots will be located, thus protecting you from any lapse in surveillance coverage.
 If you choose to do this yourself, consider the size of your building and property.
 The larger your space, the more cameras it will take to provide coverage.

 Tip 5: Have A Professional Install Your Business Security Camera System